NucleusPowered/site-v1/docs/modules/world.md

 /world create -p the_skylands <name>`.
 Other presets might be available - depending on other plugins that might supply `WorldArchetypes`.

+### Importing Worlds

+To import an existing world, place a copy of the world, with the directory name that reflects the name of the world you want to import within the server `world/` directory (or whatever your default/primary world name is, as set in `server.properties`).
+Then, run the command
+`/world create -i [world name]`, and the import process should start for you.

 ## Enabling, disabling, loading and unloading worlds.

 Nucleus provides commands that allows admins to manage whether a world is loaded or not, or whether it can even be accessed.
 A world can be in one of the following states: